emiviada/HasheadoAdminBundle/README.markdown

         group_class:   pathToYourBundle\Entity\Group
  ```

-Of course, replace the path to your User and/or Group entities.
+Of course, replace the path to your User and/or Group entities, and do not forget to make your classes extend the Sonata\UserBundle\Entity\BaseUser and the Sonata\UserBundle\Entity\BaseGroup classes.

 Then you need to add the below security configuration:

 ```yml